Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/introduction.rst

 So we have to stretch and expand those pixels, before we're able to preform any sensible rotation stabilization.
 Thus the canvas becomes, by definition, the reference for an undistorted display of the image contents.

-But when the camera was *moved intentionally,* we have to consider yet another frame of reference beyond the canvas: namely the frame (or *"cadre"*) of the **final image** we want to create.
+But when the camera was *moved intentionally*, we have to consider yet another frame of reference beyond the canvas: namely the frame (or *"cadre"*) of the **final image** we want to create.
 To understand this distinction, let's consider a hand-held, panning shot to the right: Since our camera was turned towards the right side, the actual image contents move towards the left side *within* the original image frame.